wpmudev/popup-pro/README.md

 5.a) **PRO**: Simply upload the zip file from the `release/` folder.
 The `popup-pro` branch is not even needed.

-5.b) **FREE**: Easiest solution is to have the wp.org svg repo at the exact same path as the bitbucket git repo.
-As effect you will have both .git and .svg version files in the folder.
-After you built the free version, switch to the `popup-free` branch and then commit those files to wp.org repository using SVG.
+5.b) **FREE**: (First set up a mixed repo as described below) After you built the free version, switch to the `popup-free` branch and then commit those files to wp.org repository using SVG.

 ##### Setting up the mixed repo in same folder (SVG + GIT)

+For wp.org releases I found the easiest solution is to have a "mixed" working copy, that contains both .git and .svg files.
+This way we only have one place where code is stored.
+Bitbucket is our main version control.
+SVG is only used/updated when a new version of the free version should be published.

+This is the one-time setup routine I used to create this mixed working copy:

 1. Get a working copy of the GIT repo in local folder `.../popup`
 2. Get a working copy of the SVG repo in local folder `.../popup-svg`
 3. Now copy all files/folders (also hidden ones) from `popup-svg` into `popup`.
 Important: Only add/overwrite files.
 Do not delete the .git folder/files!!
 4. Verify in SVG that the popup folder now is a valid SVG repo.
+Now you can delete the poup-svg folder again.
 5. Now make sure that the .gitignore file contians the entry `.svg`
 6. When .gitignore is correct then revert all files in git to restore the master-branch.
 This will cause a lot of edits show up in SVG, but ignore those.
 The only time you want to use SVG is after you switched to the `popup-free` branch.
 ONLY THEN commit changes to SVG/wp.org!!